 In fact, the exhibition was such a hit, it toured the country, stopping at around 25 different museums, including prestigious institutions such as the Smithsonian.
 The show put the San Francisco museum, now called the Museum of Craft and Folk Art, on the map.

-For Leon, he sees a similarity between improvisational quilts—which he calls antithetical to traditional American quilting—and textiles produced in West Africa and the Congo.
-He cites commonalities such as broken patterns, improvisation, and palindromic motifs, as well as a great variety of bordering styles.
+Leon saw a similarity between improvisational quilts—which he calls antithetical to traditional American quilting—and textiles produced in West Africa and the Congo.
+He cited commonalities such as broken patterns, improvisation, and palindromic motifs, as well as a great variety of bordering styles.